unlock-protocol/docs/docs/Basics/New to web3/what-is-a-crypto-wallet-a-guide-for-developers.md

   Contracts.
 ---

-# What is a crypto wallet? (a guide for developers)
+# What is a crypto wallet?

 ## Introduction